Cobra Learning: Virtual Classroom (YouSeeU)

 If your Virtual Classroom session was scheduled with recording enabled, you will see the word Recording next to the record icon.

-If the recording option was checked, the session is automatically recorded.
-Recording begins when you enter the classroom.
-However, clicking the record button sets start and end points for results recording.
-These recordings are saved in the Class Meetings tab in Virtual Classroom under Recorded Meeting Name.
+If the start recording automatically option was checked, recording begins when you enter the classroom.
+However, clicking the record button will start recording manually.
+These recordings are saved in the Recorded section of your Meetings page.

 Using Whiteboard and Annotation Tools